llleeeaaannn/spotlist/README.md

 ## Features
 Spotlist provides the following features:
 - The ability to create a playlist, comprising of all the songs from a chosen setlist, in the user's Spotify account from a [setlist.fm](https://www.setlist.fm/) link.
-- The application is lightweight and designed as an offline first progressive web app whereby users can take advantage of modern web technologies including background sync, notifications, offline mode...
+- The application is lightweight and designed as a progressive web app whereby users can take advantage of modern web technologies including background sync, notifications, offline mode...
 - Spotlist creates and assigns a custom name and description for the playlist based upon data parsed from the setlist while also allowing user's to input their own name and description if desired.